hkjn/lnhw/arduino/readme.md

 # Boards

-Not any Arduino board will work.
-The sketch will require some significant amount of space, memory and uses 64-bit unsigned integers that only 32-bit microcontrollers support.
+Not every Arduino board will work with our project.
+The sketch requires some significant amount of space, memory and uses 64-bit unsigned integers for amounts that only 32-bit microcontrollers support.

 In general any 32-bit microcontroller will work.
 But to be more specific here is a list: